Neurelo

 About a year and a half in, the company went through a major leadership transition.
 Half the team left.
 We went from twelve people to six.

-By that point, my work had already built trust.
-The product was well-received by users, the launch had landed, and the design system was running.
-The CTO asked me to step into a broader role.
+By then, the product had landed well, the design system was in place, and the work had built enough trust that the CTO pulled me into a broader role.
 I took on product direction, competitive positioning, marketing, and early user outreach alongside design.

 Neurelo Connect was a new product: a secure data proxy that gives AI agents deterministic access to databases.
 Different domain, smaller team, everything from scratch.
 Concept to working beta in under 10 weeks.